Sage-Bionetworks/BridgeDocs/_articles/ios_get_started.md

 ### 6. Set up Sign-in and Main view controller

 [mPower 2](https://github.com/Sage-Bionetworks/mPower-2-iOS "mPower 2") is currently the only app that is using both phone SMS and external ID sign in.
-This application is structured with two target apps within it. `mPower` is the app that has been released to the Apple App Store. `mPowerTestApp` is used for unit testing, to allow UI testing of different permutations of a complicated activity schedule, and to test the `MotorControl` framework, which is designed as a stand-alone framework of active tasks that can be used independantly of either the containing application or Bridge services.
+This application is structured with two target apps within it. `mPower2` is the app that has been released to the Apple App Store. `mPower2TestApp` is used for unit testing, to allow UI testing of different permutations of a complicated activity schedule, and to test the `MotorControl` framework, which is designed as a stand-alone framework of active tasks that can be used independently of either the containing application or Bridge services.

-It is recommended to structure your app using a "module" structure for the active tasks to facilitate using these validated tasks without requiring integration with Sage Bridge and Synapse services.
+We recommend that you structure your app using a "module" structure for the active tasks to facilitate using these validated tasks without requiring integration with Sage Bridge and Synapse services.

 To set up and use Bridge schedules and upload schemas, your view controllers will need to use a `SBAScheduleManager` instance or a `SBAReportManager` instance as the data source.
-See `TaskBrowserViewController` in the mPower project for an example.
+See `TaskBrowserViewController` in the mPower2 project for an example.

-**- TODO: syoung 09/13/2018 Continue editing**

 ## Bridge Survey Setup